0install/docs/docs/tools/0capture.md

 Now you can install the app you wish to capture using its regular installer (e.g. `setup.exe` or an `.msi`).
 Choose any options you want preserved in the feed (shortcuts, file associations).

 Avoid running unrelated software in between.
-Esverything that changes will end up in the diff.
+Everything that changes will end up in the diff.

 ### Second snapshot